 “These kinds of events are fabulous and RetailSpaces is incredible,” Warby Parker VP of Real Estate and Development, Kelly Radford, said.
 “Having key execs from various companies come together, compare notes, and share ideas really helps.
 If you live in a silo and don’t get out there to understand the challenges and see what solutions exist, it’s harder to stay current.”

 To keep abreast of the big thinking out of this year’s RetailSpaces, tune into updates from our blog.
-A highlight video of the event will also be uploaded soon.
-Watch this space!

 FROM OUR PARTNERS